tammet/gkc/Examples/README.md

 To use the TPTP suggested output format, say:

-    ./gkc steam.txt -tptp 1
+    ./gkc steam.txt -tptp

-which will both use the TPTP format for proofs and will also write more information about the problem, strategies selected, search process and statistics.
-The latter are not really required by the TPTP format, but gkc will add these anyway.
+which will use the TPTP format for proofs.

 We will not write the whole output here.
 The parts are: